Pantry

 Manageable Common Items and Saved Items

-Items that include Tags, Notes, and Expiry Date
+Items that include tags and an expiry date

 Shopping lists that can be manually re-ordered

-The brand is inspired by the modern kitchens where cooking happens.
-The logo mark combines the window and handle of the pantry door to form the letter "P".
-Its shape emulates the curves found in the typeface, as well as the creative, friendly, and fun personality exuded by it.
+The brand aesthetic is inspired by modern kitchens.
+The wordmark includes the symbol which replaces the "a", but can also stand alone.
+Its shape emulates the curves found in the typeface, as well as the fun personality exuded by it.

 I crafted a set of design principles at the beginning of the design process to guide my thinking.